hermeznetwork/docs/docs/README.md

 Welcome to the [Hermez](https://hermez.io) documentation.

-Hermez is a zk-rollup, powered by iden3, focused on scaling payments and token transfers on top of Ethereum.
+Hermez is a ZK-Rollup, powered by iden3, focused on scaling payments and token transfers on top of Ethereum.
 Check out [Hermez Testnet](users/testnet.md) now!!

 ![](imgs/Common-good.png)

 It's designed with high-frequency tokens like ETH, DAI, Tether, and wBTC in mind.